-This scarf is a versatile accessory that will work well into any lady's wardrobe.
+This crochet scarf pattern is a versatile accessory that will work well into any lady's wardrobe.
 For many crocheters, the design will be ideal for wearing in fall and spring; in some climates it'll work for winter wear too.

 The scarf can be worn short or long.
 It's pretty enough to wear with dressy clothes, but it's also a nice design for adding a little elegance to an outfit that's on the casual side.

 Want to see close-up pictures of the scarf?
 If so, you're invited to visit the project gallery.